HarryXD2018/3DPainter/README.md

 #### Frameworks

-There are four bottoms in the `image` window:
+There are four buttons in the `image` window:

 **Switch**: The top left one is for switching the painter mode, you can click the button with your mouse, or point to it with your index finger.
 If you use your finger to switch, please note that the button will freeze for 5 seconds to make sure that your finger leave that area (to avoid swiching mode frequently).